gallantlab/realtimefmri/docs/source/overview.rst

 _`Preprocessing`
 ----------------

 The data arriving from the scanner are DICOM images of raw voxel values.
 A few stages of preprocessing are needed to make them usable.
-The overall structure of preprocessing is simple: the ``Preprocess`` object sits on the ``zmq`` port and waits for image data to arrive.
+The overall structure of preprocessing is simple: the ``Preprocess`` object waits for image data to arrive.
 When it does it is passed through a series of preprocessing steps specified in the :ref:`preprocessing configuration file <pipelines>`.
-Each step adds its output to a dictionary of data holding references to all of the data objects that need to be passed between steps or sent on to the stimulation code.
-You can specify which of these data objects will be published to a ``zmq PUB`` socket, to which other code (such as the stimulation code) can subscribe.
+Each step adds its output to a dictionary of data holding references to all of the data objects that need to be passed between steps or sent to the dashboard or pycortex viewer for visualization.

 _`Dashboard`
 ------------
+The ``realtimefmri.stimulate.SendToDashboard`` pipeline step makes the data available for visualization in the dashboard.
+Several different plot types are available: bar plots, timeseries, images of array values.
+You can make many figures and configure which data are plotted in which figure.

 _`Stimulus presentation`
 ------------------------

 Things really get interesting when you making stimuli that depend on data gathered in real-time.
-All you need to do is build some software that manages a ``zmq SUB`` socket subscribed to one of the topics published by the preprocessing code.
-This can be implemented in any language that has has a `zmq` library, which is pretty much any language.
-Included in this package is a simple `pycortex <https://github.com/gallantlab/pycortex>`_ real-time brain activity visualizer.
+All you need to do is build some software that reads from the redis database.